ch4mpy/spring-addons/samples/tutorials/servlet-resource-server/README.md

           issuer-uri: ${cognito-issuer}
 ```
 There are a few things worth noting here:
 - `spring.security.oauth2.resourceserver.jwt.issuer-uri` is single valued.
-This means that, by default, Spring Boot enables to accept identities issued only by a single OIDC Provider at a time and we used profiles to switch our resource server from one OP to another.
+This means that Spring Boot accepts OAuth2 identities issued only by a single OIDC Provider at a time.
+We use profiles to switch our resource server from one OP to another.
+This requires a restart, but we'll see how to configure spring-security to accept identities from several OIDC Providers in a single resource server instance.
 - there are values (issuer URIs) which need an edit with what was obtained when accomplishing [prerequisites](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials#2-prerequisites).

 ### 3.2.
 Security Filter-Chain
-As development and production environments will likely allow different origins, we need a CORS configuration function taking allowed-origins as parameters.
+As development and production environments will likely allow different origins, we need a CORS configuration function taking allowed-origins as parameter.

-Also, the HTTP status when a request to a protected resource is made without or with an invalid authorization the HTTP status should be 401 (`Unauthorized`) but, by default, Spring returns 302 (redirect to login, which makes no sense on a resource server).
-To change that, we'll have to provide with an `AuthenticationEntryPoint` when configuring exception handling.
+Also, when a request to a protected resource is made with a missing or invalid authorization the HTTP status should be 401 (`Unauthorized`) but, by default, Spring returns 302 (redirect to login, which makes no sense on a resource server).
+To change that, we'll have to write an access denied handler.

-Let's put our security configuration together and provide a security filter-chain bean complying with all the specifications:
+Let's put our security configuration together and provide a security filter-chain bean complying with all our specifications:
 ```java
 @EnableWebSecurity
 @EnableMethodSecurity